1BitCode-Com/git-onboard/README.md

 ### From Source

 1. Clone or download this repository to your local machine.
-2. Ensure the script `git_onboard.py` is located at the root of your project directory (the folder you wish to push to GitHub).
+2. Ensure the script `git_onboard.py` is located at the root of your project directory (the folder you wish to push to GitHub, GitLab, Bitbucket).

 ### Using pip (when published)